 The delivery of the EMT model must be accompanied by a test case such that the model can be tested before being integrated into the wide area model of the All Island network (Grid Code PC.D8).
-The "test case" must illustrate how to use the model variants (fully aggregated and, if applicable, full detailed) with clear guidelines and results to compare.
+The "test case" must illustrate how to use the model with clear guidelines and results to compare.

-- The test case model must be configured according to the site-specific real equipment configuration and parameters up to the PoC. - The test case must use a Single Machine Infinite Bus (SMIB) representation of the power system, as seen at the PoC using the Minimum System Strength (MSS) data provided by the TSO. - A table with interface signals and model parameters used for each step of the test case must be provided. - Time step used for the simulation must be clearly indicated. - All waveforms of signals must be accessible from the model operator HMI (Layer 2 Figure 2).
+- The test case model must be configured according to the site specific real equipment configuration and parameters up to the PoC. - The test case must use a Single Machine Infinite Bus (SMIB) representation of the power system, as seen at the PoC using the Minimum System Strength (MSS) data provided by the TSO. - A table with interface signals and model parameters used for each step of the test case must be provided. - Time step used for the simulation must be clearly indicated. - All waveforms of signals must be accessible from the model operator HMI (Layer 2 Figure 2).